 Backup Guide

 This section documents how to backup Posit Workbench state.
-You may wish to perform backups of Posit Workbench as part of your regular system backups or prior to upgrading your Posit Workbench installation.
+You may wish to perform backups of Posit Workbench as part of your regular system backups or prior to upgrading or migrating your Posit Workbench installation.

 While Posit Workbench is running, it may be writing state to the database, any of the Workbench server state folders, or the user state folders.
 It is recommended that you stop Workbench before taking a backup.
 If you have multiple Workbench instances running in a load balanced cluster, each instance should be stopped prior to taking a backup.